Ottawa Jr. Senators

-The Ottawa Jr. Senators are a junior-age men's ice hockey team from Ottawa, Ontario, Canada.
-Their home arena is the Jim Durrell Recreation Centre in south Ottawa.
-The club is in the Robinson Division of the Central Canada Hockey League, a Junior "A" league.
-The team is not affiliated with the NHL Ottawa Senators.
+The Ottawa Junior Senators (French: Sénateurs Juniors d'Ottawa), colloquially known as the Jr. Sens, are a Junior A ice hockey team based in Ottawa.
+The Junior Senators compete in the Central Canada Hockey League (CCHL) as a member of the East Division and play their home games at the 2,000-seat Peplinski Arena, inside the Jim Durrell Recreation Centre building.

+Founded in 1979, the team is the second franchise in the City of Ottawa to use the Senators name, but is not affiliated with the NHL Ottawa Senators.

 History

 The Senators joined the Central Junior A Hockey League in 1979.
-In 1992, the Ottawa Senators changed their name to the Ottawa Jr. Senators because of the NHL team Ottawa Senators.
+In 1992, the Ottawa Senators changed their name to the Ottawa Junior Senators and nickname to the Jr. Sens following the founding of the NHL team of the same name.
 Ottawa won their first Art Bogart Cup in 1983 over Pembroke.
 Ten years later, they won their second championship.
 In 1995, Ottawa came close against the Cornwall Colts for their third championship.
-The 2000-01 season was memorable for the Ottawa Jr. Senators as they achieved the lowest goals allowed in the league (173) and finished 2nd, despite being 10 points behind the Cornwall Colts, as both teams met in the championship finals.
-The series went to 7 games, but the Jr. Senators lost in a humiliating 7-0 loss.
+The 2000-01 season was memorable for the Junior Senators as they achieved the lowest goals allowed in the league (173) and finished 2nd, despite being 10 points behind the Cornwall Colts, as both teams met in the championship finals.
+The series went to 7 games, but the Junior Senators lost in a humiliating 7-0 loss.

-The following year, the Jr. Senators were determined to repeat their previous season, and settled for 3rd overall behind Cornwall and Nepean.
+The following year, the Junior Senators were determined to repeat their previous season, and settled for 3rd overall behind Cornwall and Nepean.
 Ottawa managed to defeat Nepean in 6 games and return to the final.
 This time, Ottawa won the series in 5 games and qualified for the Fred Page Cup in Truro.
-The semi-final game against the Valleyfield Braves and Ottawa Jr. Senators meant the winner would go to the Royal Bank Cup in Halifax, as the hosts Halifax Oland Exports already earned a bye to the final.
+The semi-final game against the Valleyfield Braves and Ottawa Junior Senators meant the winner would go to the Royal Bank Cup in Halifax, as the hosts Halifax Oland Exports already earned a bye to the final.
 Ottawa punched their ticket to the Royal Bank Cup winning 7-2 over the Braves.
 Ottawa lost the Fred Page Cup championship game 4-2 to Halifax.

-At the Royal Bank Cup, the Jr. Senators ended up finishing 4th with a 1-3 record.
+At the Royal Bank Cup, the Jr. Sens ended up finishing 4th with a 1-3 record.
 Ottawa faced Halifax for the fourth time, and the semi-final was a back and forth scoring game, but Halifax ended up taking the game 9-7 and eventually capturing the Royal Bank Cup.